Diapolo10/oyna/README.md

-To add a game, you can read the [CONTRIBUTING.rst](./CONTRIBUTING.rst) file and then proceed to create a new game and send a pull request.
+To add or refactor a game or any other feature, please read the[CONTRIBUTING.md](./CONTRIBUTING.md) file first.
+After that, you can create a new game or make changes and submit a pull request.